s-kust/django-postgresql-view/README.md

 # Django PostgreSQL Materialized View Example
-Sometimes we have to denormalize the data in the database to avoid repeating costly JOIN operations, speed up the SELECT queries and reduce the load on the database engine.
-This repository shows three ways to solve the problem:
+The complex JOIN queries can exert a heavy load on the database engine and cause frustration to users due to their long processing times.
+The solution to this problem involves preparing the results of these queries in advance and storing them in the database.
+This repository showcases an implementation of such a solution for Django and PostgreSQL.

+Here you can learn and practice three ways to solve the problem:
 1. PostgreSQL materialized view.
 See the files `/app/rooms/migrations/0004_roomsrelatedobjects.py` and `/app/rooms/models/room_related_view.py`.
 This solution is the simplest.
 Unfortunately, it has limitations that make it rarely suitable for practice.
 1. Django signals.
 See the file `/app/rooms/signals.py`.
 Most likely, in practice, you will use this solution.
 1. PostgreSQL triggers.
 They are slightly more efficient than Django signals but much more difficult to set up and maintain.
 See the examples in the `/app/rooms/models` directory.
 Also, take a look at the `django-pgtrigger` plugin.

+The proposed solution involves denormalizing data and consuming more disk space.
+Also, it leads to more complex and long-lasting INSERT, UPDATE, and DELETE queries.
+Nevertheless, it results in a significant acceleration of the execution of complex SELECT requests involving JOIN operations.

+In real-world workloads, SELECT queries far outnumber data modifications.
+As a result, the overall speed gain is substantial.
+Also, the database server can get by with cheaper hardware.
+Consequently, this approach is widely utilized in practical applications.

 ## How This Repository Can Help You